.NET#

 Authorization

-header is required to validate the webhook event. - Verify the webhook event.
+header is required to validate the webhook event. - Obtain the

 - Return a response to LiveKit Server to let it know that the webhook was received correctly.